 The Comparison of Entrepreneurs to Athletes

 Ever since I could remember, I had a dream of suiting up for the Boston Bruins.
 Blinded with a love for the game, I had little contact with what many would perceive as the ‘real world’ and my life was truly dedicated to hockey.
 School, jobs, parties and even friends became secondary as I felt as though this was my true calling.
 I would do anything to reach the next level.
-After six surgeries in six years, five countries in five years, and even losing the infamous tooth to an errant high stick, my career has come to a close.
+After six surgeries in six years, five countries in five years, and even losing the infamous tooth to an errant high stick in hockey, my career came to a close.
 With a feeling of tremendous loss, I needed an outlet.
 That outlet became entrepreneurship.

 In this blog, I will outline the 5 biggest similarities between sports and startups.